-Finca Los Papillos is owned by Miguel Angel Cabezas Rodriguez.
-He and his son Luis Miguel manage the farm together, with help from his wife Miriam Mora Salazar, and their two other children Noylin and Jonathon.
-They primarily cultivate Villa Sarchi, and have recently planted a plot of Sarchimor.
-The Noylin lot was harvested from Los Papillos and processed through the Coopronaranjo micro lot program.
-Coopronaranjo, a large cooperative in the province of Naranjo, have implemented a micro lot program to capture specialty quality lots and work with farms and growers who are consistently producing high quality coffee.
-The micro lot coffees are received and processed in a separate area from the main mill.
+Miguel Angel Cabezas Rodriguez is the the owner of Finca Los Papillos.
+He and his son, Luis Miguel, with help from his wife, Miriam Mora Salazar, and their two other children, Noylin and Jonathon, manage the farm.
+They primarily cultivate Villa Sarchi, and have now planted a plot of Sarchimor.
+Los Papillos is part of the the Coopronaranjo micro lot program; a large cooperative in the province of Naranjo.
+The purpose of this program is to capture specialty quality lots and work with farmers who are consistently producing high quality coffee.
+These micro lot coffees are received and processed separate from the main mill.

 Costa Rican Coffee History

-Costa Rica is one of the top producers of coffee.
-Coffee is Costa Rica’s number three export.
-Coffee exporting is incredibly important to the country’s economy.
-Arabica coffee was first introduced to the country directly from Ethiopia in the late 1770’s.
+Costa Rica is one of the top producers of coffee and the country’s third most exported product.
+In the late 1770’s, Ethiopia introduced Arabica coffee to the country.
 The Costa Rican government encouraged farming by offering plots of land to farmers who wanted to grow and harvest the plants.
 By 1829, coffee production was a larger source of revenue than tobacco, cacao, and sugar cane.
 Today, many Nicaraguan immigrants are often employed as seasonal workers on plantations to harvest coffee during peak seasons.